Since we were primarily in just 2

-locations and the photos don't need much explaining!
-But a short
+locations and the photos don't need much explaining, you can browse the

-outline before going to the photo collection might be
+outline before going to the photo collection but if you want to read

 We arrived in San Jose, Costa Rica on Feb 19 and spent the night in